This article contains affiliate links. Please read my disclosure for more info.

 Please let me emphasize that this is not a fancy gift box nor do I use any sort of fancy cardstock or wrapping paper.
 I just use thicker scrap paper to construct the yellow gift box that is shown in the picture above.

-Therefore, instead of buying new cardstock/papers, I’ve been collecting quite a number of scrap paper…
+Therefore, instead of buying new cardstock or papers, I’ve been collecting quite a number of scrap paper…

 My purpose here is to let you know that you can also make some unique gift boxes within your budget.